Table of Contents

 Porto’s culinary scene has centuries of history and takes influence from various regions.
 It’s meat and dairy-heavy with many traditional Porto dishes using all parts of the animal.
 How many eggs fuel Porto’s endless supply of pastéis de nata?
 The limit surely does not exist.

-To summarise, Porto is a fantastic city for foodies.
+To summarise, the food is a solid reason to visit Porto.
 There are no-frills local restaurants serving the same dishes for centuries, quirky Porto coffee shops, fine dining and places to go for brunch in Porto.
 In this guide, I’ll be talking less about where to eat and more about WHAT to eat in Porto, Portugal.

 Read next: 80 best things to do in Porto